joshjames/mynode_docs/docs/advanced/Deploy_on_AWS_cloud.md

 # Alternativly deploy an already created AMI

-1. the ami ami-000b34ad804b7becb has already been converted and ready to launch jumping straight to the lanch step above.
+1. the ami ami-000b34ad804b7becb is public has already been converted and ready to launch jumping straight to the lanch step above.